santafecap/gcs-transfer-to-backblaze/README.md

 ## Return response
 - Returns true if the operation is sucessful
-- Returns false if the oepration failed
+- Returns false if the operation failed